nmihaylov/todo-api/README.md

 ## created by [novacore.bg](https://novacore.bg) for training purposes

-you can use this API after dropping us a mail at office[at]novacore.bg with the reason :)
+you can use this API freely as long as you drop us a mail at office[at]novacore.bg with the reason :)

+## License

+This training API code is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).